jfelipearaujo/gvm/README.md

 ### Linux User

-*Maybe you shouldn't* use this application because I haven't tested it enough :)
+*Maybe you shouldn't* use this application because I haven't tested it enough for your OS :)

 ## How to use: